CD’s then DVD’s are a thing of the past mostly. Only their grandson, the Blu-ray still survives, although it’s slowly becoming obsolete as well.

 And that kind of interactivity (if the headset comes with some kind of handheld controller (s), is a big step forward from those old interactive 3d platforms.

 NOTE: The term “Virtual Reality” was coined in early 2000’s for immersive -but on-screen- navigation of worlds, which became standard later in 3d world navigation experiences and is just how most games are now (specially free world navigation games and RPG’s).
 Some of the earliest iterations where games like WOW (World of Warcraft).
-The book “Ready Player One” in fact, is what some of those early applications wanted to be, you purchased things for your “Avatar”, you owned property, you could pay for within the world, etc. Look into “Second Life” for more information.
+The book “Ready Player One” in fact, is what some of those early applications wanted to be, you purchased things for your “Avatar”, you owned property, you could pay for marketing within the world, etc. Look into “Second Life” for more information.

 But getting back to specifically Multimedia Applications, the purpose for those was, to provide information to a user, through a media-rich environment, fully interactive, and preferably immersive in some way.